18F/snap-api-prototype/docs/api-documentation.md

 * #### `eligibility_factors (array)`

 Experimental feature.
 This is an array of objects that explain the different factors involved in the final eligibility estimate and estimated benefit amount.
+See below for the shape of each object in the array.

+* #### `eligibility_factor (object)`

-  * `name`: Name of the factors.
+  * `name`: Name of the factor.
   * `sort_order`: Order in which to logically display the factor.
   * `result`: A boolean or integer result for this factor.
+(Boolean results for test such as "Gross Income Test" or "Net Income Test", integers for factors such as "Gross Income" or "Net Income".)
   * `explanation`: An array of sentences (strings) that explain the logic and math behind this factor.
 Each sentence in the array represents a line or paragraph.